 The projects awarded funding are now moving towards implementation.
 They must reach their final investment decisions by December 2014, and enter into operation by December 2016.

-The second call for proposals was launched on 3 April 2013, and applications are due by 3 July 2013.
+The second call for proposals was launched on 3 April 2013.
+Thirty-three projects were submitted by the 3 July deadline.
 Awards will be funded from the sale of the remaining 100 million allowances and unused funds from the first call.

-See full details of the second call and how to apply.
+See full details of the second call.
 Like the first, the second call is governed by the rules and criteria laid down in Commission Decision 2010/670/EU.

 The European Commission is responsible for the overall management and implementation of NER300.
 In this, the Commission draws on the unique expertise of the European Investment Bank (EIB) to evaluate proposals submitted by Member States, to sell NER allowances on its behalf, and to manage the revenues and the disbursement of funds to Member States during project implementation.